Tompolompo/tompolompo.github.io/projects.md

 permalink: /projects/
 ---
 ## University Projects
 Below are some selected data science projects I've done in my master.
+Have a look at my [cv](/cv/) to see what other courses I've taken.
 ### Deep learning - *fall 2021*
 In this course we learned about various deep learning techniques and implemented some of them using **pytorch** .
 For the heavy computations we relied on **cloud computing** via Google Cloud.
 Some of the projects were:
 - Image classifiers: